 Problems.
 We all have them.
 Sometimes it gets so difficult that I can’t stop crying, but I also find myself unable to stop trying.
 I tell myself that things will work out when they work out, and if they don’t work out the way I intend, to not fret.
 It is probably a reminder that something needs attention or change.
 It’s another experience under my belt and experiences foster confidence.
 Even the best fall down sometimes and it doesn’t make us any less great.
 I’m pushing myself to be better and learn how to tackle problems better, instead of attacking myself, and I hope you are here to try with me.

+I was asked this question on Tumblr.
+It’s a really great question.
 I mainly hide, cry, or avoid it until the problem goes away.
 Just kidding.
 Half kidding.
-It’s a really great question.
 I still struggle sometimes and am learning and becoming a better problem-solver.
 Problems may seem like an inconvenience at the time of occurrence, but they really allow us to grow and learn.
 I now view them as challenges.
 Challenges can be conquered.
 From my own previous experience and current knowledge, the following are NOT good ideas:

 - Overreacting never makes a situation better.
 Dwelling on things that didn’t go the way you planned and affecting your happiness or yelling at someone else because you’re upset isn’t the way to go.